What kind of movie do you feel like?

 Violence/ Scariness: None

-Diversity Issues: A theme of his stand-up
+Diversity Issues: A theme of the movie, all major characters black

 Date Released to Theaters: 2002